 The 2018 Kīlauea Eruption was an unprecedented 100+ day eruption disaster that occurred on the Island of Hawaiʻi between April and September 2018, and has been paused with no eruptive activity since August 5, 2018.

 - For more information about what happened during and as a result of the eruption visit the Eruption Timeline

 Recovery is a long-term process consisting of the following 3 phases:

-The output of these three phases will be an Action Framework.
+The output of these three phases will be a Recovery Strategic Plan.
 Near-term opportunities and actions will be prioritized and implemented throughout the process via an Interim Recovery Strategy.